zanvoy/backend-baby-names-assessment/README.md

 Part B
 ------

 Suppose instead of printing the text to stdout, we want to write files containing the text.
-If the flag `--summaryfile` is present, do the following: for each input file `foo.html`, instead of printing to standard output, write a new file `foo.html.summary` that contains the summary text for that file.
+If the flag `--summaryfile` is present on the command line, do the following: for each input file `babyXXXX.html`, instead of printing to standard output, write a new file `babyXXXX.html.summary` that contains the summary text for that file.

 Once the `--summaryfile` feature is working, run the program on all the files using `*` like this:
 `python babynames.py --summaryfile baby*.html`.
 This generates all the summaries in one step.
-(The standard behavior of the shell is that it expands the `baby*.html` pattern into the list of matching filenames, and then the shell runs babynames.py, passing in all those filenames in the sys.argv list.)
+(The standard behavior of the shell is that it expands the `baby*.html` pattern into the list of matching filenames, and then the shell runs babynames.py, passing in all those filenames in the `sys.argv` list.)

 With the data organized into summary files, you can see patterns over time with shell commands, like this:
 ```